 We ventured into Reykjavik one evening and ate in a lovely Italian restaurant, Italia.
 Pizzas and pastas were great and not ridiculously expensive either.
 We had a quick roam around the city which I instantly liked, but unfortunately time was against us.
 One noticeable difference I found compared to other capital cities was the lack of honky tonk disco bars.
 As the majority of people are visiting Iceland to see the sights, the scenery and the culture, there is not the typical tacky tourist trails on show.
 The city had an authentic vibe to it and I wished I could have explored it some more.
 We did have time for a quick walk around it’s famous church and then a pit stop for home made ice cream in Eldur & Is – honestly it was the best ice cream I have ever had!

 Icelanders have coped with a devastating financial crisis, numerous volcanic eruptions and a colossal influx of tourists.
 Tourism is now their number one industry and there is virtually no unemployment.
 Icelanders appear to adapt well to any change in circumstance and their happy, positive attitude is palpable.
 There were lots of coaches hunting the Northern Lights and touring the Golden Circle, yet I have seen longer queues to get into the NEXT sale.
 Considering Iceland’s tiny population of only 330,000 people, it is extraordinary how everything runs so smoothly.

 There is something remarkable about Iceland and it is definitely a country I want to go back to.
+There are so many things to do in Iceland.
 I want to do a glacier hike, go husky sledding and see Gullfoss Waterfall (again) with a rainbow over it next time!
 I also want to visit in the summer time when you have 24 hours daylight, a unique experience I am sure.

 Iceland I will definitely be back…